45 of the best home remedies for acne – from stuff already in your fridge, to your bathroom medicine cabinet and everywhere in between…

-If you have a tube of diaper cream in your bathroom cabinet, or even a physical sunscreen containing zinc oxide, you can use it help acne.
+If you have a tube of diaper cream in your bathroom cabinet, or even a physical sunscreen containing zinc oxide… you can use it to help acne.

 See this page for the details on how to use it the right way.

 The gut has a powerful impact on your skin.
-If you notice your skin breaks out more when you are stressed or run down, taking probiotics may be a very beneficial remedy for you.
+If you notice your skin breaks out more when you are stressed or run down, taking a probiotic supplement may be a very beneficial remedy for you.